vxcontrol/lualibs-amqp/README.md

 Lua Client for AMQP 0.9.1, while this has been tested only with RabbitMQ it should work with any other AMQP 0.9.1 broker.

-This library is fork of :
+This library is a fork of :

 https://github.com/mengz0/amqp